About One Clip

 to become stewards

-• Help students address local needs and develop concrete action plans
+• Develop and implement concrete action plans

-• Extend learning beyond the classroom and into the community
+• Extend learning beyond the classroom